-If your freight travels in or out of states known for their high temperatures, you might face some added capacity constraints.
+If your freight travels in or out of states known for their high temperatures, you might face some added capacity constraints resulting from trucking issues.
 Especially if you’re moving heavy loads.

 Why?
 High temperatures can greatly impact tire integrity and increase the likelihood of tire blowouts.
 A blown tire is not just inconvenient, it can cost drivers more than $500 to repair and the loss of valuable time on the road.

 If moving freight to/from the states listed below, you should talk to your transportation partners about what options exist for keeping moves on schedule and in budget.